crisbal/album-splitter/README.md

 ### Downloading and splitting an album from YouTube using a tracklist pulled from Wikipedia
 1. This is the album I want to download and split: https://www.youtube.com/watch?v=p_uqD4ng9hw
-2. This is the wikipedia page that has the album tracklist: https://en.wikipedia.org/wiki/Dogs\_Eating\_Dogs
+2. This is the Wikipedia page that has the album tracklist: https://en.wikipedia.org/wiki/Dogs\_Eating\_Dogs
 3. I execute ``` python split.py -yt https://www.youtube.com/watch?v=p_uqD4ng9hw -w https://en.wikipedia.org/wiki/Dogs\_Eating\_Dogs``` and wait
 4. Once the process is complete I open ```splits``` and I find all my songs:
 ```